BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 ## Building Your Connection

 To use `JavaBitcoindRpcClient`, you need to create a `BitcoindRpcClient` instance.
 You do this by creating a URL with arguments of username, password, IP address and port.
-As you'll recall, the IP address `127.0.0.1` and port `18332` should be correct for the standard testnet setup described in this documents, while you can extract the user and password from `~/.bitcoin/bitcoin.conf`.
+As you'll recall, the IP address `127.0.0.1` and port `18332` should be correct for the standard testnet setup described in this course, while you can extract the user and password from `~/.bitcoin/bitcoin.conf`.

 ```java
        BitcoindRpcClient rpcClient = new BitcoinJSONRPCClient("http://StandUp:6305f1b2dbb3bc5a16cd0f4aac7e1eba@localhost:18332");
 ```
-Note that you'll rneed to import the appropriate information:
+Note that you'll also need to import the appropriate information:
 ```
 import wf.bitcoin.javabitcoindrpcclient.BitcoinJSONRPCClient;
 import wf.bitcoin.javabitcoindrpcclient.BitcoindRpcClient;